-When looking for a wine to pair with Unagi sushi, consider a white wine with intense citrus flavors.
+When pairing Unagi sushi with wine, consider a white with intense citrus flavors.
 Especially highly aromatic wines such as Gewürztraminer or Grüner Veltliner are delicious matches.
 They feature aromas of green and citrus fruits as well as herbal and spicy notes.

 Dragon Rolls and Wine